Somatic TFL and Psoas Release

 The key benefit to this flow is the release of tightness in the TFL (tensor fasciae latae), the IT (iliotibial) band, and the psoas muscle.
 The tensor fasciae latae muscle group helps to stabilize the hip in extension and assists the gluteus maximus during hip extension.

 The psoas is the primary muscle group that connects the upper body to the lower body.
-Its function is a major contributor to hip joint flexion and plays an essential role in helping us walk.
+Its function is a major contributor to hip joint flexion.
+The psoas also plays an essential role in helping us walk.
 The psoas also affects posture and stabilizes the spine.
 Most people in the modern world have tight psoas muscles.
 This can cause a multitude of problems, such as chronic low back pain, poor posture, constipation, leg length discrepancy, internal or external leg rotation, and sciatica.

 The iliotibial band (IT band) is a long piece of connective tissue, or fascia, that runs along the outside of your leg from the hip to the knee and shin bone.
 This band helps to extend and rotate the hip.
 It works with the quadriceps (front thigh muscles) to provide stability to the outside of the knee joint during movement.